Smooth Fourier multipliers on group von Neumann algebras: Introduction and main results

-Theorem C has been a crucial tool for the main result in \cite{PRo}, see Theorem \ref{ThNCLP} for a more precise formulation.
-A noncommutative Calder\'on-Zygmund theory requires to find substitutes for the interplay metric/measure in commutative spaces.
-Theorems A, B and C emerge from CZO's on von Neumann algebras $\RR \rtimes \G$, where $\G$ acts on a von Neumann algebra $\RR$ which factors as a tensor product of $\R^n$ with its Lebesgue measure and any other noncommutative measure space $(\M, \tau)$.
-The key link with our main results comes from the \emph{intertwining identities} where $(S_t)_{t \ge 0}$ denotes the heat semigroup on $\H_\psi$ and $\pi_\psi: \V \to \mathcal{L}(\H_\psi) \rtimes_{\alpha_\psi} \G$ is the $*$-homomorphism $\lambda(g) \mapsto \exp(2\pi i \langle b_\psi(g), \, \cdot \, \rangle_\psi) \rtimes \lambda(g)$.
-The first intertwining identity yields an embedding $\mathrm{BMO}_{\T_\psi} \to \mathrm{BMO}_{\T_\rtimes}$ with $S_{\rtimes,t} = S_t \rtimes id_\V$.
+Theorem C is a crucial tool for the main results in \cite{JMP00,PRo}, see Theorem \ref{ThNCLP} for a formulation including $L_\infty \to \mathrm{BMO}$ type estimates.
+A noncommutative form of Calder\'on-Zygmund theory requires to find suitable substitutes for the interplay metric/measure in commutative spaces.
+Theorems A, B and C emerge from CZO's on von Neumann algebras $\RR \rtimes \G$, where $\G$ acts on a von Neumann algebra $\RR$ which factors as a tensor product of the Bohr compactification of $\R^n$ and some other noncommutative measure space $(\M, \tau)$.
+The key link with our main results comes from the \emph{intertwining identities} where $(S_t)_{t \ge 0}$ denotes the heat semigroup on $\H_\psi$ ---equipped with the discrete topology--- and $\pi_\psi: \V \to \mathcal{L}(\H_\psi) \rtimes_{\alpha_\psi} \G$ is the $*$-homomorphism determined by $\lambda(g) \mapsto \exp(2\pi i \langle b_\psi(g), \, \cdot \, \rangle_{\H_\psi}) \rtimes \lambda(g)$.
+The first intertwining identity yields an embedding $\mathrm{BMO}_{\T_\psi} \to \mathrm{BMO}_{\T_\rtimes}$ with $S_{\rtimes,t} = S_t \rtimes id_\G$.
 This explains our interest on BMO spaces over semigroups of cp maps.
-In the classical theory, we find BMO spaces associated to a metric or a martingale filtration.
-Duong and Yan \cite{DY1,DY2} ---see also \cite{ADM,HM}--- extended it to certain semigroups of positive maps, but still imposing the existence of a metric in the underlying space, something that a priori we do not have at our disposal.
+In the classical theory we find BMO spaces associated to a metric or a martingale filtration.
+Duong and Yan \cite{DY1,DY2} extended it to certain semigroups ---see also \cite{ADM,HM}--- but still imposing the existence of a metric in the underlying space, something that a priori we do not have at our disposal.
 Interpolation results with $L_p$ spaces \cite{JM2} are deduced from the theory of noncommutative martingales with continuous index set \cite{JPe} and a theory of Markov dilations with continuous path \cite{JRS}.